My Chef’s Apron

 • 1 can cannellini beans, no salt added 13.4 ounces or 380 grams

-• 1 cup grated aged hard cheese plus more to garnish (optional)
+• 1 cup grated aged Parmesan cheese (80 grams) plus more to garnish (optional)

 Instructions

 • Stir in the vegetables.
-Season royally with salt, pepper, and one tablespoon of dried Rosemary.
+Season royally with salt, pepper, and dried Rosemary.
 Cook and frequently stir for 5 minutes.

-• Pour in the water (the water should barely cover the vegetables).
+• Pour in the broth (it should barely cover the vegetables).
 Cover the pot and bring to a steady simmer.
 Simmer for 20 minutes and stir on occasion.
-You might have to lower the heat to maintain a simmer and prevent the liquid from boiling.
+You might have to lower the heat to maintain a simmer and prevent the liquid from boiling away too much.

 • Stir in the beans and continue to simmer for another 5 minutes or until the squash is soft.
 Taste the broth and season with more salt or pepper, if needed.

-• Remove the pot from the stove and stir in the cheese until completely melted into the soup.
+• Remove the pot from the stove and stir in the cheese.
 With a hand mixer, puree the vegetables until you get a beautiful yellow-orange soup.
 Serve with extra grated cheese.

 Notes